-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the United States energy report

-Oil production (crude and NGL) increased by 6.5% in 2022 reaching 762 Mt, after a slow progression in 2021 (1%) and drop by 5% in 2020.
-It grew very rapidly an between 2011 and 2019 (10%/year).
-Non-conventional sources account for around 50% of total oil production.
-In 2021, the United States was the largest oil producer in the world.
+Oil production (crude and NGL) has increased by around 5%/year since 2020, reaching 855 Mt in 2024 after a 5% drop in 2020.
+It more than doubled between 2011 and 2019 (10%/year).
+Non-conventional sources now account for more than 50% of total oil production.
+Since 2017, the United States has become the largest oil producer in the world.
 Oil production is concentrated in onshore Texas, around the Gulf of Mexico, North Dakota, California, and Alaska.

 Interactive Chart United States Crude Oil Production